-Explore themes of immigration, social life, and political protest in this look back at London's history from 1880s-1970s.
-You’ll also “get to know” a range of East End characters, including community workers, gangsters, politicians, anarchists, police detectives, and pacifists.
+Through a mixture of tutor presentations and short research exercises, using original sources from our Special Collections and Archives, you will explore such themes as immigration, social life, and political protest.
+You’ll also “get to know” a range of East End characters, including community workers, gangsters, politicians, anarchists, police detectives and pacifists.

 Who is this course for?

 - People new to the East End and keen to discover the area’s rich history

 - Anyone with an East End heritage, curious to learn more about their family’s past

 - Informal learners with a general interest in social history

 - Anyone wishing to find out fresh or unusual stories from London’s history.

 This course will be held via Zoom.
 You need a computer/laptop or mobile phone to access the Zoom website, and a reliable internet connection.
 For further information on how to join a Zoom meeting, you can watch the joining video here.

 You will need a computer or other device to connect with Zoom and a notebook/paper and pen/pencil, or digital equivalent.